StackVista/stackstate-docs/configure/traces/how_to_setup_traces.md

 {% hint style="success" %}
 **StackState Self-Hosted**

+Additional functionality available in the StackState Self-Hosted product:

 ### DotNet APM

 The DotNet APM integration enables instrumentation for DotNet applications and sends traces back to StackState.